Frequently Asked Questions

 It is usually easy to change your course while you are at CCEL.
 You can talk to someone in the Academic Team about this.
 They will check with you whether your level is suitable for the course, if your enrolment is long enough and if it matches with your English needs.

-The Academic Team is available to discuss your study plans and to advise you on university entry requirements.
-CCEL's partnership with the University of Canterbury (UC) and UC International College (UCIC) means you can enter UCIC and UC programmes without requiring IELTS, provided you meet their academic requirements.
+The Academic Team is available to discuss your study plans and to advise you on university entry requirements to CCEL's pathway partners, the University of Canterbury (UC) and UC International College (UCIC).
+Visit this page for more information about our pathways and partner institutions www.ccel.co.nz/courses/academic/english-for-academic-purposes-eap/

 Bring your passport and your certificate of medical and travel insurance (English translation) so we can take a copy for your student record.